aduvau/antoine.duvauchelle.co/src/posts/2025-02-04-api-exploration-web-audio-api.md

 }
 ```

-We could talk for hours about the `<audio>` element, introduced with HTML5.
-Yes, it's amazing, yes, it's perfectly standard, yes, it will look different depending on your browser because it is not styled by default.
+We could talk for hours about the `<audio>` element, introduced in HTML5.
+Yes, it's amazing.
+Yes, it's a standard.
+And yes, it looks different across browsers since it's unstyled by default.
 You can learn [all of that and more on MDN](https://developer.mozilla.org/en/docs/Web/HTML/Element/audio), so we'll keep it short.

 A few interesting attributes for us: